huginn/huginn/README.md

 ### We need your help!

 Want to help with Huginn?
-Try tackling [issues tagged with #help-wanted](https://github.com/cantino/huginn/issues?direction=desc&labels=help-wanted&page=1&sort=created&state=open).
+All contributions are encouraged!
+You could make UI improvements, add new Agents, write documentation and tutorials, or try tackling [issues tagged with #help-wanted](https://github.com/cantino/huginn/issues?direction=desc&labels=help-wanted&page=1&sort=created&state=open).

 ## Examples